boyter/boyter.org/content/posts/2017-05-08-identify-software-licenses-python-vector-space-search-ngram-keywords.md

 COPYING3 GPL-3.0
 COPYING3.LIB GPL-3.0</pre>

 Which is correct.
 In fact further tests on various other repositories worked until I hit the react-armory which is under the BSD Clear License.
 Turns out most of the ngrams generated for it actually involve the project name meaning they are useless.
-Annoyingly the ngram of length 3 &#8220;BSD Clear License&#8221; which is unique was missed because the parser was set to look from 7-8 ngrams.
+Annoyingly the ngram of length 3 "BSD Clear License" which is unique was missed because the parser was set to look from 7-8 ngrams.
 Urgh.

 Thinking about this for a bit, it totally makes sense to look for ngrams from 2-8 even when we are truncating to the top 50.
-The smaller ones are going to be high value ones usually and there shouldn&#8217;t be too many of them.
-The only problem is the increased processing time to walk all of the combinations of things like [&#8216;the&#8217;, &#8216;license&#8217;] and the like.
+The smaller ones are going to be high value ones usually and there shouldn't be too many of them.
+The only problem is the increased processing time to walk all of the combinations of things like [&#8216;the', &#8216;license'] and the like.
 At the very least we should include trigrams (3 length ngrams) since it solves this specific issue and should work to be unique for a lot of licenses.
 Modifying the parse2.py script to take in a range of numbers defined was easy enough then just let it run and produce the new database to work with and try everything again.
 It took longer than before but not so much that it was annoying.

 Due to how painful this was getting to test manually I started to build a small test harness ([test_attempt2.py][13]) which I could eyeball to see if I was getting closer to a result I wanted without regressions.
 Thankfully it was working perfectly for the tests I was trying.